-These days, politicians are using social media platforms like Twitter and Facebook to reach out directly to voters and connect with them on a more personal level.
+These days, politicians are using social media platforms like Twitter and Facebook to reach out directly to voters and connect with them more personally.
 But is this always a good thing?
 Let’s examine the pros and cons of politicians’ love affair with social media.

 Political Communication on Social Media Platforms

 Social media has drastically changed the way how we communicate with each other.
 In the past, if you wanted to discuss politics with someone, you would have to do it in person or over the phone.